nghialv/Hakuba/README.md

 	}

 	hakuba[2]
-		.append(cellmodel)		// append a new cell model in datasource .bump(.Fade)			// show the cell of your cell model in the table view
+		.append(cellmodel)		// append a new cell model into datasource .bump(.Fade)			// show the cell of your cell model in the table view

 	hakuba[1]